eunhee-park/eunhee-park.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 title: "Republic of Korea's Health Aid Governance: Perspectives from Partner Countries"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/2015-11-01-paper-Republic of Korea's Health Aid Governance
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'The Republic of Korea is continuing to develop its capacity as a good donor but has yet to achieve all governance-related targets.
+The results of this survey can be used to inform a future aid strategy.'
 date: 2015-11-01
-venue: 'Journal 1'
+venue: 'Journal of Korean medical science'
 paperurl: 'https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4659868/'
 citation: 'Alley, A. B., Park, E., Lee, J. K., Kang, M., & Oh, J. (2015).
 Republic of Korea's Health Aid Governance: Perspectives from Partner Countries.
 Journal of Korean medical science, 30 Suppl 2(Suppl 2), S149–S154.'
 ---